-Scared and disshuffled they crawled into the direction that they were accustomed to going, not knowing that they were crawling right into the fire.
+Scared and disoriented, they crawled into the direction that they were accustomed to going, not knowing that they were crawling right into the fire.
 If they had went to their nearest exit, a stairwell they rarely used, there was the possibility that they could have escaped the building without injury.
 Unfortunately, they went towards the elevators that they used every single day and was met by the fierceness of the blaze.

 Losing each other in the blackened hallway, Shawn crawled right through and past the fire, but not without his hands taking on third degree burns as his palms stuck to the sweltering floor tiles as he pushed for safety.
 He also suffered first and second degree burns to his head and face, bringing his percentage of body burned to 16% and an insurmountable amount of smoke inhalation.
 Alvaro, unfortunately encountered a worst scenario.
 As he approached the burning lounge, Alvaro saw a glimmer of light from the stairwell adjacent to the lounge.
 As he stood up to push the door open, a fireball erupted from the burning ceiling tiles, igniting his coat and caused third degree burns from his head to his torso.
-As he tumbled out into the hallway still ablaze, two RA's were able to put the fire out on Alvaro, but not before encountering burns on 56% of his body.
+As he tumbled out into the hallway still ablaze, two resident assistants were able to extinguish the fire out on Alvaro, but not before encountering burns on 56% of his body.

 Shawn and Alvaro were transported to St. Barnabas Medical Center Burn Unit in Livingston, NJ along with 56 other injured students and firefighters.
 Shawn and Alvaro were amongst the 4 victims who were severely burned and left clinging for life.
 Tragically, Shawn and Alvaro lost 3 fellow classmates.
 Aaron Karol, John Guinta and Frank Catibolita perished that dreadful night.
 The cause would later be revealed a result of arson of two of their other freshman classmates who set a banner on a bulletin board on fire as a drunken prank.